whylabs/whylogs/docs/getting_started.rst

 Getting Started
 ================

-WhyLogs library comes with quickstart CLI to help you initialize the configuration.
+whylogs library comes with quickstart CLI to help you initialize the configuration.
 You can also use the API directly without \
 going through the CLI.

 Quick Start